Shira-Cohen/ChatProject/README.md

 # Chat Project

-This repo provides RESTful API for chat management
+This repo provides RESTful API for chat management.

-The project was writen in python and using  “flask” microframework.
+The project was writen in python and used “flask” microframework.

 ### Prerequisites